aatje-sy/aatje-sy/README.md

-- 👋 Hi, I’m Aatje
+- 👋 Hi, I’m Ahmad Alasmi
-- 👀 I’m interested in nothing
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning HTML - CSS - Java - JavaScript
+- 🌱 I’m currently learning HTML - CSS - Java - JavaScript - PHP
-- 📫 Do not reach me
+- 📫 Reach me out on 1206993@student.roc-nijmegen.nl

 <!---
 aatje-sy/aatje-sy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.